-The country’s top female corporate clean comedians for corporate and charity events from The Ivy League of Comedy
+The country’s top female clean stand-up comedians for corporate and charity events from The Ivy League of Comedy

 Why do we have a separate page for female comedians?
 Why are we separating by gender?
 Fewer than a third of American professional comedians are women.
 And they get fewer opportunities than do male comedians.
 Look at the line-up of just about any comedy club in America and you’ll see that men disproportionally outnumber women.